lyft/clutch/docs/advanced/security-auditing.md

 **Creating a Custom Slack Messages**

-The feature is powered by the Golang [Template](https://golang.org/pkg/text/template/) package.
-In the clutch-config, you can provide a template with the field names from the API request and/or response, which will be replaced with the field values at parse time.
+The feature is powered by the Golang [`template`](https://golang.org/pkg/text/template/) package.
+In clutch-config, you can provide a template with the field names from the API request and/or response, which will be replaced with the field values at parse time.
 The template can also include Slack [`mrkdwn`](https://api.slack.com/reference/surfaces/formatting#basics) to add useful visual highlights to the custom message.

 Creating the template:
-- `.Request.key_name` to obtain data from the API request
+- `.Request.<key_name>` to obtain data from the API request
-- `.Response.key_name` to obtain data from the API response
+- `.Response.<key_name>` to obtain data from the API response
 - Clutch-specific [templating tokens](https://github.com/lyft/clutch/blob/0aa1c00b37513900c351be1106cc131498b1aad0/backend/gateway/config.go#L110-L122) in lieu of the standard Golang Template [Action](https://golang.org/pkg/text/template/#hdr-Actions) and [Variable](https://golang.org/pkg/text/template/#hdr-Variables) syntax
 - Any of the Golang Template [functions](https://golang.org/pkg/text/template/#hdr-Functions) can be used in the template